Southeastern United States: Culture

 The predominant culture of the Southeast U.S. has its origins with the settlement of the region by European colonists and African slaves during the 17th to 19th centuries, as large groups of English, Scottish, Scotch-Irish, Germans, Spanish, French, and Acadians migrated to the region.
 Since the late 20th century, the "New South" has emerged as the fastest-growing area of the United States economically.
 Multiculturalism has become more mainstream in the Southeastern states.
 African Americans remain a dominant demographic, at around 30% of the total population of the Southeast.
-The New South from a Southeastern standpoint, is largely built upon the metropolitan areas along the Interstate 85 (I-85) corridor.
 Cities along this corridor from north to south include Raleigh-Durham area, Greensboro, Charlotte, Spartanburg, Greenville, Atlanta, and Montgomery.

 Climate

 Most of the southeastern part of the United States is dominated by the humid subtropical climate (Cfa/Cwa).
 As one nears the southern portion of Florida, the climate gradually becomes tropical, as the winter season and all months have a mean temperature above 64.4 F (the defined coldest monthly mean temperature of tropical climates).

 Seasonally, summers are generally hot and humid throughout the entire region.
 The Bermuda High pumps hot and moist air mass from the tropical Atlantic Ocean and eastern Gulf of Mexico westward toward the southeast United States, creating the typical sultry tropical summers.
 Daytime highs are often in the upper 80s to lower 90s F. Rainfall is summer concentrated along the Gulf Coast and the South Atlantic coast from Norfolk, Virginia southward, reaching a sharp summer monsoon-like pattern over peninsular Florida, with dry winters and wet summers.
 Sunshine is abundant across the southeastern United States in summer, as the rainfall often comes in quick, but intense downpours.
 The mid-South, especially Tennessee, and the northern halves of Mississippi, Alabama, and Georgia, have maximum monthly rainfall amounts in winter and spring, owing to copious Gulf moisture and clashes between warm, moist air from the Gulf of Mexico and cold, dry air from Canada during the cold season.
 In this area, December, March, or April are typically the wettest months; August to October, the driest months (for example, in Tupelo, MS, Huntsville, AL and Memphis, TN).